Suspect Arrested In Connection To 1990 Cold Case Sexual Assault Of Woman Found Dead On Jersey Shore: Prosecutors

 An autopsy showed Negersmith was the victim of a sexual assault and forensic evidence was recovered from the scene, which investigators used to identify a DNA profile of her alleged attacker.

-According to prosecutors, the profile was compared to multiple persons of interest over the years, but the case went cold — until 2018 when investigators used genetic genealogy analysis to allegedly match it to 62-year-old Jerry Rosado of Millville, New Jersey.
+According to prosecutors, the profile was compared to multiple persons of interest over the years, but the case went cold — until 2018 when investigators used genetic genealogy analysis to allegedly match the forensic evidence to now 63-year-old Jerry Rosado of Millville, New Jersey.

-“Countless law enforcement professionals and prosecutors have worked on resolving this case over the last thirty-two years and their collective dedicated effort, in conjunction with the improvements in DNA Technology and Genetic Genealogy Analysis, has led to this long overdue arrest,” Prosecutor Jeffrey H. Sutherland said on April 8.
+“Countless law enforcement professionals and prosecutors have worked on resolving this case over the last thirty-two years and their collective dedicated effort, in conjunction with the improvements in DNA Technology and Genetic Genealogy Analysis, has led to this long overdue arrest,” Prosecutor Jeffrey H. Sutherland said in April 2022.

-Rosado currently faces a second-degree sexual assault charge, which carries a possible sentence of 5 to 10 years in prison, Sutherland said.
+At the time, Sutherland said Rosado faced a second-degree sexual assault charge, which carries a possible sentence of 5 to 10 years in prison.

 Become a Front Page Detective